ikblmhndra/Nobi-Recruitment-Test/README.md

 2. Can provide security solutions from vulnerabilities found

 ========================== The Answer ======================
-1. I found some vulnerabilities in the API, I used the nessus to scanning. here are the results i found :
+I found some vulnerabilities in the API, I used the nessus to scanning. here are the results i found :
+- Result Scan.html
+- Result Scan.csv

 ============================================================